 More recently, the aim of architectures has shifted from approximating particular solutions of a PDE to approximating its solver operator.
 As the experiments suggest in \cite{lu2019deeponet} and \cite{li2020neural}, DeepONets and Neural Operators respectively learn the solution maps of some PDEs.
 Also, in \cite{kovachki2021universal} Fourier Neural Operators are used to numerically solve some PDE problems.
 Concerning DeepONets, in \cite{lanthaler2022errorestimatesdeeponetsdeep} a number of PDEs are listed in which the curse of dimensionality is avoided by using DeepONets.

-There is also a clash between the classical algorithm for numerically solving PDEs with this new wave of Machine Learning based algorithm.
+There is also a clash between the classical algorithms for numerically solving PDEs with this new wave of Machine Learning based algorithms.
 This results in mixing the two approaches to mitigate the computational costs of both techniques.
-Such classic algorithms are the Galerkin method and the Finite Element Method.
-Combining those methods, which requires an appropriate selection of functions, with Neural Networks, we get results such as those in \cite{he2018relu, lee2020model, dong2021local, zhang2021hierarchical, geist2021numerical}.
+Such classical algorithms are the Galerkin method and the Finite Element Method.
+Combining those methods, which require an appropriate selection of functions, with Neural Networks, we get results such as those in \cite{he2018relu, lee2020model, dong2021local, zhang2021hierarchical, geist2021numerical}.
 The idea is to replace the hard-to-find functions that form a basis by a trainable family of Neural Networks.
-Other ideas are exploited in \cite{kutyniok2022theoretical} with the aim of mathematical understanding instead of computational efficiency.
-Using related ideas, in \cite{JMLR:v24:23-0421}, they discretize the space of solutions of stationary linear diffusion equation by means of Finite Elements, and, supported on algorithms of solving the resulting linear system, they develop multilevel Neural Networks for approximating the solutions of those PDEs.
+Other ideas are exploited in \cite{kutyniok2022theoretical} with the aim of providing a mathematical understanding instead of computational efficiency.
+Using related ideas, in \cite{JMLR:v24:23-0421}, they discretize the space of solutions of stationary linear diffusion equation by means of Finite Elements, and, supported by algorithms for solving the resulting linear system, they develop multilevel Neural Networks to approximate the solutions of those PDEs.
 Finally, mixing the two approaches is not limited either to Neural Networks.
 For example, the authors of \cite{gao2022physics} propose Graph Convolutional Networks for this task.